A Brief Overview of Index-Linked Annuities

 Why Would a Client Choose a FILA over a Traditional FIA?

 In our view, the real question is why wouldn’t a client choose a FILA over a traditional FIA.
-The client can achieve identical performance to an FIA by using a FILA, but the FILA offers the ability to modify the risk and return profile of the product over time as gains are tracked and put at risk to earn more upside potential.
-The power of a FILA is that it isn’t one thing – in some circumstances, it can look like an FIA and, in others, it can very close to a RILA.
+The client can achieve identical performance to an FIA by using a FILA, but the FILA offers the ability to modify the risk and return profile of the product over time.
+The power of a FILA is that it isn’t one thing – in some circumstances, it can look like an FIA and, in others, it can be very close to a RILA.
 It’s an incredibly valuable proposition that, by virtue of its principal protection, is filed, priced and distributed just like any other fixed or fixed indexed annuity product.